 Was My Child’s Cerebral Palsy Caused by Medical Malpractice?

-The best way to learn whether you have a valid medical malpractice case for your child’s birth injuries is to consult an experienced Phoenix birth injury attorney who has the knowledge, experience and resources necessary to conduct a forensic investigation and determine the cause of your child’s injury.
+The best way to learn whether you have a valid medical malpractice case for your child’s birth injuries is to consult an experienced Phoenix cerebral palsy attorney who has the knowledge, experience, and resources necessary to conduct a forensic investigation and determine the cause of your child’s injury.

 Elements Required to Prove a Cerebral Palsy Birth Injury Case